Financial deadlines and rules to know for this tax season

 As a reminder, you should try to submit HSA and FSA claims in the same year the expense incurred.
 Some employers offer a grace period, so check with your current employer for more information and how that may affect your claim timing.

 Increased standard deduction and new tax brackets

 The IRS released the new tax brackets for the 2020 tax year.
 The seven tax rates didn’t change from 2019 but the ranges were adjusted to account for inflation.
-It is important to note that the tax brackets from 2018 to 2019 did change and lowers a number of the tax rates and the income thresholds at which the rates apply.
+It is important to note that the tax brackets were lowered starting in tax year 2018 as a result of the Tax Cuts and Jobs Act.

-For the 2019 filing season, the standard deduction amount nearly doubles.
-In fact, single taxpayers’ deductions go from $6,350 for 2017 taxes to $12,200 for 2019 taxes, and the standard deduction for married couples filing jointly increased from $12,700 in 2017 to $24,400 for 2019.
+For the 2019 tax year, the standard deduction amount rises to $12,200 for single taxpayers and is up to $24,400 for married filing jointly.
 In order to make itemizing deductions worthwhile, make sure your deductions are greater than the standard deduction you are entitled to.

-The new SECURE Act will impact retirement savings in several ways and influence how you use your retirement funds in the future.
-Be sure to review your financial plan and crosscheck how these changes directly effect you.
+Events like the SECURE Act and the impacts of COVID-19 are impacting finacnial plan across the U.S. Be sure to review your financial plan and consider how these tax changes and events directly effect you.
 Other tax deadlines and changes should be noted now—both to prepare for your 2019 tax filing and to understand how the changes can impact your 2020 tax filing next year.

 If you’re unclear about what these updates mean for you, reach out to your financial and tax professionals for guidance.